metacpan/metacpan-vagrant/README.md

 		vagrant ssh
 		sudo su -     (to become root)

-- To edit
+- To edit and test

-	Make changes in the submodules repos these are mounted as

-	- puppet /etc/puppet
+	Make changes in your checked out 'metacpan' repos and restart the service or use the run.sh script for puppet

+	- metacpan-web is the web front end
-	- web /home/metacpan/metacpan.org
+		- mounted as /home/metacpan/metacpan.org
+		- service metacpan-www restart
+	- cpan-api is the backend that talks to the elasticsearch
-	- api /home/metacpan/api.metacpan.org
+		- mounted as /home/metacpan/api.metacpan.org

-	You can then restart the relevant services or run puppet as needed from within the virtual machine

-### Uploading your code changes
+		- service metacpan-api restart
+	- Metacpan-Puppet is the sysadmin/server setup
+		- mounted as /etc/puppet
+		- /etc/puppet/run.sh